apereo/cas/docs/cas-server-documentation/configuration/Configuration-Properties.md

 #                                    AND AUD_ACTION = ?
 AND APPLIC_CD = ?
 AND AUD_DATE >= ?
 ORDER BY AUD_DATE DESC
 ```

+### CouchDb

+Queries the data source used by the CAS audit facility to prevent successive failed login attempts for a particular username from the
+same IP address.
+CouchDb settings for this feature are available [here](Configuration-Properties-Common.html#couchdb-settings) under the configuration key
+`cas.authn.throttle`.
+When using this feature the audit facility should be in syncronous mode.

 ## Adaptive Authentication

 Control how CAS authentication should adapt itself to incoming client requests.